Blood on the Dance Floor (band): Career

-Although the band had been inactive since the breakup with Fallon Vendetta in 2019, in Spring 2025 Vanity teased an upcoming final Blood on the Dance Floor record on his "Dark Arts Official" Instagram page, with two singles being released on June 13, 2025.
-The complete album (somewhat of a sequel to one of the band's most iconic albums Epic), titled Epidemic, was released on October 31, 2025.
+Although the band had been inactive since the breakup with Fallon Vendetta in 2019 and multiple rape allegations against Vanity between 2020 and 2021, in Spring 2025 Vanity teased an upcoming final Blood on the Dance Floor record on his "Dark Arts Official" Instagram page, with two singles being released on June 13, 2025.
+The complete album (somewhat of a sequel to Epic), titled Epidemic, was released on October 31, 2025.
+This was later revealed to be a marketing stunt, and Vanity would go back on claims that this is their final album, with a new record planned for 2026, titled Ripe With Decay.